ShaunakTheHedgehog/slot_free_neural_computation/README.md

 ### Retrieval Accuracy Across Memory Age

-The template code below shows how to generate a plot comparing the retrieval accuracy (across memory ages) for a K-winner MHN and a parameter-matched Original MHN, using 100% and 50% cues.
+The template code below shows how to generate a plot comparing the retrieval accuracy (across memory ages) for a K-winner MHN and a parameter-matched Original MHN, using 100% / 50% cues.
+It can be used for both unstructured patterns and hierarchical, tree-generated patterns.
 This template code can be used to generate Fig. 4A and SI Appendix Fig. S2.

 ```bash
 from kwinner_samhn_comparison import get_retrieval_probability_comparison, plot_acc_curves